azerion/bluestack-sdk-android/Home.md

 android:value="@integer/google_play_services_version" />
 ```
 ### Ogury integration
-Ogury integration is different from others Ad network .

-* Step 1 : Contact mngads support to get presage API key.

-* Step 2 : Add presage-lib.jar to your libs folder

-* Step 3 : If you use okhhtp in your project or in an other dependency, add these lines in your build.gradle to avoid build error :
+If you use okhhtp in your project or in an other dependency, add these lines in your build.gradle to avoid build error :
 ```java
 buildTypes
 {